freenas/freenas-docs/userguide/intro.rst

 with a double click.
 Graphs do not display if there is no related data.
 Support for UPS and NFS statistics has been added.

+Options for configuring the reporting database have been moved to :menuselection:`System --> Reporting`.
+This screen adds the ability to configure :guilabel:`Graph Age` as well as the number of points for each hourly, daily, weekly, monthly, or yearly graph (:guilabel:`Graph Points`).
+The location of the reporting database defaults to tmpfs and a configurable alert if the database exceeds 1 GiB has been added to :ref:`Alert Settings`.

+UI improvements

+The :ref:`Plugins` page has been redesigned and many iocage improvements.

+An :ref:`ACL Manager <ACL Management>` has been added to :menuselection:`Storage --> Pools -->` |ui-options| and the :ref:`permissions editor <Setting Permissions>` has been redesigned.

 A new iSCSI wizard in :ref:`Block (iSCSI)` makes it easy to configure iSCSI shares.